aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 2Jul18
+Continued to study Hyperledger at edX.
+Studied the intro and beyond for the second step of LaunchCode.

 ## 29Jun18
 Studied Hyperledger and Ethereum.
 Decided on a plan for the second step of LaunchCode.